Aggregate versus maximum severity KPI values in ITSI

-Aggregate is the default KPI view in the Service Analyzer.
-It shows the most recent value of the KPI as defined in the KPI calculation settings in the service definition.
-An example of the calculation settings for a KPI called
+The aggregate value is the most recent value of the KPI as defined in a service's KPI calculation settings.
+The following image shows an example of the calculation settings for a KPI called

-In this example, the Service/Aggregate Calculation is set to report on the average percentage of free space across all contributing entities.
-This average is the value that is displayed when you select
+In this example, the Service/Aggregate Calculation reports on the average percentage of free space across all contributing entities.
+The Service Analyzer displays this average value when you select

 KPI Value: Aggregate in the Service Analyzer.

 The Maximum Severity view shows the worst performing value for each KPI.
-Maximum Severity shows one of the following values:
+It displays one of the following values:

 - The value of the worst performing entity for the KPI.

-Viewing maximum severity KPI values can help you identify which KPI is affecting a service health score the most.
+View maximum severity KPI values to identify which KPI is affecting a service health score the most.